ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/B-is-for-enums.md

 <br/>

 ### Ok...
 I still think enums suck..
+I mean technically it was the `match` statement that made rust so good, not the enum itself. <br/>

+Lets take enum's to another level

 <br/>
 <br/>